-Adam is particularly interested in our environments; how we build, negotiate and use them.
-Her work references town-planning, the objects we buy, the everyday and notions of what can be beautiful and where.
+How do we build, negotiate and use our environments?
+Work references town-planning, the objects we buy, the everyday; notions of what can be beautiful and where.